In this article, I’m going to share what I’ve learnt over recent years in working with a number of hypermobile runners.

 Hypermobility – Too Much of a Good Thing?

 It’s fair to say that a certain degree of flexibility is important for any runner.

 In fact, many of us runners struggle with issues that stem from a distinct lack of mobility and flexibility around key areas, such as the hips.

-We all know that a certain degree of flexibility is important for all runners, with many of us noticeably limited in our range of motion around certain key joints.
-In runners and triathletes I find that lack of flexibility particularly becomes a problem around the hips and ankles.
-I know this is something I personally need to work continuously on!
+In both runners and triathletes, I find that lack of flexibility particularly becomes a problem around the hips and the ankles.
+I for one know this is something I need to work continuously on!

-This lack of available motion can cause the body to compensate through other less desirable movements in order to find motion from elsewhere, enabling the body get through the running gait cycle.
-As an example of this, I’d suggest taking a look at this article on restricted hip extension, and it’s impact on calf loading.
-In so many runners, a big problem is a lack of available motion around the hips areas.
+This lack of available motion can cause the body to compensate through other less desirable movements in order to find motion from elsewhere in the kinetic chain, in order to get through the running gait cycle.

 The video below demonstrates the tests used to determine an athlete’s Beighton Score.

-Adam describes Hypermobility Syndrome nicely in this blog post by stating:
+Sports physio, Adam Meakins describes Hypermobility Syndrome nicely in a blog post (source) by stating:

 It’s a syndrome that affects the connective tissue in our bodies, this is the stuff, the glue that holds our tissues and body’s together, it forms our ligaments, tendons, muscle, skin and most other things, there are different sub types and with hypermobility you have too much of a certain type and its disorganised in its structure, this is caused by a gene mutation and it is nothing that you can or could have prevented.